pyRDDLGym-gurobi: Planning by Nonlinear Programming with GurobiPlan

-You can install pyRDDLGym-gurobi and all of its requirements via pip:
+Before installing GurobiPlan, you will need to obtain a valid gurobi license.
+You can then install GurobiPlan and all of its requirements via pip:

 where: